aar0np/ecomProductEmbeddingLoader/README.md

 # ecomProductEmbeddingLoader
-Reads a file of product IDs, computes vector embeddings from HuggingFace (based on the name) to be stored in Astra DB.
+Reads a file of product IDs, computes vector embeddings using LangChain (based on the name) to be stored in Astra DB.

 ## Requirements
  - Account with [Astra DB](https://astra.datastax.com/).